What Is Shavuot? Traditions, Dairy Food and Learning Shavuot: Traditions, Dairy Food & Learning | The Jewish Agency

 Now, we show that we are making up for the mistakes of our ancestors and are excited to stay up late learning Torah.
 Many communities will have learn-athons that go until sunrise and then say morning prayers together.

 Ruth, of the Book of Ruth, was a Moabite woman who became a Jew after the death of her husband.
-She stays with her mother-in-law Naomi, and later marries Boaz and becomes an ancestor of King David, whom the Messiah will be a descendant of.
+She stays with her mother-in-law Naomi, and later marries Boaz and becomes an ancestor of King David, from whom the Messiah will be a descendant.

 Ruth is perhaps the most famous convert in all of Jewish history.
 Ruth’s story relates to that of the Jewish people, who wanted to be given the Torah and become servants of Hashem.

-Though you may not have heard of Shavuot or celebrated it in the past, this year is a great time to start.
+Though you may not have heard of Shavuot or celebrated it in the past, this year is a great time to start now that you know more about the holiday and its customs.
 Remember to pick up a cheesecake from your favorite bakery (or make your own!), put on your best clothes for synagogue, and be prepared for some eye-opening and engaging learning.
 And oh yeah – don’t forget the coffee.
 You’ll need it!

 Written by Kylie Ora Lobell, Jewess in Chief at Jewess, a Jewish women’s website, as well as a freelance writer for Aish, Chabad, The Jewish Journal of Los Angeles, and The Forward.